Voice & Transcription

 Converting .opus to MP3 gets you a different file.
 It does not get you the words.
 That is transcription, and it is a completely different operation.

-The way ChatToPDF handles this is by running transcription inline on the voice notes that are inside your exported chat ZIP — the same ZIP you would use for any WhatsApp-to-PDF conversion.
-You do not have to extract the files, run FFmpeg, upload them to a transcription API, and stitch the output back into a document.
-You upload the ZIP once, pick the $49 Premium+Voice per chat tier, and the resulting PDF includes every voice note transcribed in-place, at the correct timestamp, attributed to the correct sender.
-The transcript is inside the PDF alongside the surrounding text messages, so the context is preserved.
+The way ChatToPDF handles this is by running transcription on supported voice notes included in one exported chat ZIP.
+You do not have to extract the files, run FFmpeg, upload them one by one and stitch the output back into a document.
+You upload the ZIP once, inspect the free voice-note count, and pick the $49 Premium+Voice per chat tier.
+A language-aware router selects Deepgram Nova-3 or ElevenLabs Scribe v2 for each note, and the resulting PDF places usable transcript text at the source message's timestamp and sender.

 If what you wanted was "I have a WhatsApp export with 40 voice notes and I want to know what was said in all of them without listening to each one" — that is the tier and the path.